The Ultimate Fresh Fruit Cake (Works With Any Fruit!)

 • Cinnamon – Although you can mix up the spices depending on your preferences

 • Fresh fruit – The star of the show!
-You can use any combination of fruit for this cake
+You can use any combination of fruit in this cake

 How to make this Fresh Fruit Cake